endojs/endo/README.md

 ## Non-monetary usage

-Array indexes can be wrapped with `Nat()`, to guard against the surprising string coersion of non-integral index values:
+Array indexes can be wrapped with `Nat()`, to guard against the surprising string coercion of non-integral index values:

 ```
 const a = [2,4,6]